 Each class will begin with a time to answer questions.
 Because this time is limited, it is critical that students have attempted to correct any problems on their own using the resources at their disposal, such as notes from class, example problems from their textbook, working with a peer, parents, etc. This will leave class time for those difficult to work problems that cause students to be stumped.
 As they watch the instructor work out the problem that they have attempted, this creates an “aha” moment and aids students with comprehension.

 The bulk of class time will revolve around teaching lessons.
-Covering an entire textbook in only thirty-weeks is no easy feat and time is of the essence.
+Covering an entire textbook in only thirty-two weeks is no easy feat and time is of the essence.
 Students will have a stronger understanding of the material if they will read over the lessons prior to classroom instruction.
 Each week the initial set of homework will include practice problems very similar to the examples given in class.
 It is critical that students ask for help if there is ANY struggle answering these initial questions.
 This is the basis or foundation of the lesson.
 Without a strong understanding, students will continue to flounder.

 Parents, if students are coming to you asking questions that you cannot answer…PLEASE let me know.
 Sometimes in a classroom setting, a student is nervous about asking a question in front of others.
 I will do my very best to make this as easy as possible, such as allowing students to write down their question on the board before class, turning questions in to me privately, and most importantly, never making a student feel stupid or ridiculous for asking a question.
 I WILL encourage students to attempt the problem again on their own, to look at their notes and in their textbook, and to ask a peer or parent for help.
 My rule of thumb is – ask three, then me.
 This helps keep a classroom running smoothly and keeps us from getting bogged down with too many questions that with some extra work on the student’s part can be accomplished without my help.
 I find this also helps students retain the material better as well.